 Front desk receptionists play a primary role in displaying professionalism to clients over the phone and in-person.
 Most negative patient reviews arise from front desk miscommunications.
 To avoid this, select suitable, courteous team members who demonstrate competence in handling difficult situations.
 Team effort plays a significant part in building a successful dental practice.

 Mastering the skill of leaving patients with a positive impression of your office, is key to running a successful dental practice.
 By incorporating the ten principles discussed in this article, you’ll see patient satisfaction and profit skyrocket.
-By prioritizing patient care, your practice will flourish.
+Prioritize patient care, and your practice will flourish.
 Learn how mConsent can help your practice become successful.